PX4/PX4-Autopilot/nuttx/configs/avr32dev1/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Stellaris LM3S6965 Evaluation Kit configuration is maintained in a sudirectory and can be selected as follow:
+Each Atmel AVR32DEV configuration is maintained in a sudirectory and can be selected as follow:

     cd tools
     ./configure.sh avr32dev1/<subdir>
     cd -
     . ./setenv.sh

+(Or configure.bat in a native Windows environment).

 Where <subdir> is one of the following: